Marine Conservation Expedition in Mexico

 Dive Training: All volunteers are trained up to PADI Advanced Open Water before beginning the science programme.

-PADI Certifications: EFR and Rescue courses are available for an additional fee.
+PADI Certifications: Emergency First Responser course is available for an additional fee.

-Conservation Certifications: Volunteers receive a PADI Coral Reef Research Diver Distinctive Speciality.
+Conservation Certifications: Volunteers receive the PADI Coral Reef Research Diver Distinctive Speciality.

 Divemaster Internship: Min.
 24-week placement, broken into two 12 week periods.
 The first is spent on the marine conservation expedition.
 The second half is spent working in a local dive centre learning leadership scenarios, and gaining real-life experience.